pakeke-constructor/lua-gen/README.md

 gen:addEntry("mod:grass", {
     chance = 1, -- (default=1)

-    -- pools are string keywords that we can query for tags = {"a", "b", "c"},
+    -- tags are string keywords that we can query for tags = {"a", "b", "c"},

     -- traits are key-val pairs that we can also query for